 There are a lot of software's out there to keep track of analytics, but I'm just going to share the 3 that I use below…

 Good old Google Analytics has been around forever it seems, but it's a great FREE tool to use as it's really comprehensive and can show you exactly what's going on with your audience.

 You can see where they're from, what their behaviours are, conversions and you can even see real-time viewers too!

-It gives you insights, returning user info and can tell you what devices your audience are using to view your content…
+It gives you insights, returns user info and can tell you what devices your audience is using to view your content…

 There's so much you can see and learn from it, so I highly recommend you set it up and install a plugin on your blog where you can add in your ID to sync it up with your account.